SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/9. Rise-of-Gandhi/Women and Indian youth and students in Indian politics 1885-1947.md

  - In 1909 wife of Jawaharlal Nehru set up Prayad Mahila Samiti in Allahabad.
 She also set up a newspaper called the Mahila Darpan

+## PYQs
+---

+**Women and Indian youth and students in Indian politics (1885-1947)**

+1."The active participation of Aruna Asaf Ali in 1942 movement symbolized the role of women in India's freedom struggle."
+Comment.
+[2010, 20m]
+-

+2. What significant role did women play in the Indian National Movement?
+[2016, 20m]
+-